-Noa obtained her bachelor’s degree at the Le Pôle supérieur d'Enseignement Artistique in Boulogne-Billancourt conservatory and the Sorbonne University in Paris and her Master of Performance at the Hochschule fuer Musik, Musik Akademie Basel.
+Noa obtained her bachelor’s degree at the Le Pôle supérieur d'Enseignement Artistique in Boulogne-Billancourt Conservatory and the Sorbonne University in Paris and her Master of Performance and Pedagogy at the Hochschule fuer Musik, Musik Akademie Basel.

 Among her teachers were Jean-Michel Goury, Pierre-Stéphane Meugé, and Marcus Weiss.